The Public Competition Enforcement Review: Poland

 The Polish Damages Act entered into force in 2017.
 It facilitates bringing claims for damages for competition law infringements; thus, we may expect that those who suffered harm as a result of such anticompetitive conduct may be incentivised to bring their claims to court.
 Despite this legislative development, private enforcement cases remain rare in Poland.

-The Polish Competition Authority (PCA) launched the pilot whistle-blowing programme in April 2017 with the aim of increasing the detection of prohibited agreements between undertakings.5 This policy is aimed at allowing the OCCP to obtain information from anonymous individuals who have become aware of an illegal practice.
+The OCCP launched the pilot whistle-blowing programme in April 2017 with the aim of increasing the detection of prohibited agreements between undertakings.6 This policy is aimed at allowing the OCCP to obtain information from anonymous individuals who have become aware of an illegal practice.
 Individuals are able to inform the authority through its dedicated telephone number or email address and provide evidence of competition-restricting practices.
-It follows from publicly available information that the authority has received numerous calls and emails informing about potential irregularities pertaining both to the competition and consumers laws.
-The OCCP is also working on legislative changes designed to ensure that the concept of a whistle-blower is incorporated into the provisions of Polish competition law on a permanent basis.
+It follows from publicly available information that the authority has received 5,418 calls and emails informing about potential irregularities pertaining both to the competition and consumers laws.7 The OCCP is also working on legislative changes designed to ensure that the concept of a whistle-blower is incorporated into the provisions of Polish competition law on a permanent basis.

 Implementation of the Damages Directive